Cross-Platform Autonomous Control of Minimal Kitaev Chains: Tuning Algorithm Performance

 We repeat the automated tuning algorithm for 15 times at different starting values of voltage $\VABS$ each.
 We, again, limit each run to a maximum of 25 measurements (not including the initial measurement), and show histograms of the run times in \cref{fig: 6}a.
 In \cref{fig: 6}a.I-III, we see that none of the runs converge with $f(\VABS)<0.045$ within 80 minutes.
 The corresponding histograms in \cref{fig: 6}b show a broader distribution than for $B=\SI{0}{\tesla}$, as seen in \cref{fig: 5}b.
 The runs that start from $\VABS$ values of \SI{110}{\milli\volt}, \SI{120}{\milli\volt} and \SI{130}{\milli\volt} (rows V-VII) converge with $0.01<f(\VABS)<0.045$ more frequently, and the resulting histograms in \cref{fig: 6}b are more clustered.

-From the CSDs in \cref{fig: 6}c,d, we see that the interaction between the QDs is significantly weaker than for $B=\SI{0}{\tesla}$.
+The CSDs in \cref{fig: 6}c,d, indicate that the interaction between the QDs is significantly weaker than for $B=\SI{0}{\tesla}$, as seen from the smaller avoided crossings.
 We attribute this to the stronger tunnel barriers we had to set to compensate for the lower ABS energy.
 This leads to generally larger values of $(t-\Delta)/(t+\Delta)$, as the denominator becomes smaller.
 In addition, our regularization procedure of the CNN predictions leads to a larger $f(\VABS)$ when the conductance is low.

 We attribute the worse convergence of the algorithm to the weaker QD-QD interaction.
 Nonetheless, we see from \cref{fig: 6}d that a number of peaks of the histograms in panel b correspond to sweet spots.
 We further note that $\GLL \GRR$ is the input for the CNN, which does not have the added information of $\GRL$.
 Based on the CSDs measured using $\GLL \GRR$ in \cref{fig: 6}c alone, it is hard for an experimentalist to identify a sweet spot.
 Defining $\SI{114.26}{\milli\volt}$ and $\SI{130.44}{\milli\volt}$ as sweet spots based on the measurements of $\GRL$, we find that 45.7\% of the runs converge within $\pm \SI{1.62}{\milli\volt}$, and 60\% converge within $\pm \SI{4.85}{\milli\volt}$ of these sweet spots.
 In this case, the algorithm can be run numerous times to gather statistics.
 The value of $\VABS$ that is converged upon most frequently will then indicate an optimal sweet spot.
 While the performance at finite magnetic field is worse than the algorithm's performance at $B=\SI{0}{\tesla}$, we note that the CNN was trained only on strongly interacting data (see \cref{app:training}).
 We also note that we chose the same tolerance for $f(\VABS)$ as for \cref{fig: 5}, while the QD-QD interaction was weaker.
 These two aspects mean that the algorithm will find less $f(\VABS)$ values below tolerance than before.
 We conclude that the algorithm can partially generalize to previously unseen experimental data in the weakly interacting regime.
 It can then be run multiple times to statistically identify sweet spots.